 Chlorine Dioxide remains the most commonly used biocide to eliminate waterborne bacteria, including Legionella.
 Its ability to destroy biofilm is a very important part of this chemical.
 However, the only purpose of Chlorine Dioxide is to control and reduce, not to prevent.

-Key to this is understanding the relationship between Limescale, Biofilm and Legionella.
+The key to this is understanding the relationship between Limescale, Biofilm and Legionella.
 In doing this you will be able to reduce the levels of bacteria in your water system.
 By doing so you will therefore reduce the amount of time and chemicals needed to maintain it.

 What is limescale?